 Treatment for Oral Cancer

 Oral and oropharyngeal cancers are treated using chemotherapy, surgery, and radiation therapy.
-In many cases of mouth cancer, a combination of treatments is used.
-Treatment usually depend on the stage and location of the disease, the size of tumor, and if the mouth cancer has spread (metastasized).
+In many cases, a combination of treatments is used.
+Treatment usually depend on the stage and location of the disease, the size of tumor, and if the cancer has spread (metastasized).

 Chemotherapy to Treat Oral Cancer

 Chemotherapy involves using medications to destroy cancer cells.
 This treatment often is administered by injection, in a hospital, clinic, or at home.
 The drugs travel through the bloodstream and can attack cancer cells throughout the body (called systemic treatment).

 Side effects of chemotherapy are common because the drugs used can also attack healthy cells.
 Patients may experience pain, bleeding, infections, fatigue, hair loss, and digestive problems.
 Side effects can change during the course of chemotherapy and they vary from patient to patient.